Overview

 • Ingress object: a set of access rules that forward requests to specified Services based on domain names or URLs.
 It can be added, deleted, modified, and queried by calling APIs.

-ELB Ingress Controller is deployed on the master node and bound to the load balancer in the VPC where the cluster resides.
+LoadBalancer Ingress Controller is deployed on the master node and bound to the load balancer in the VPC where the cluster resides.
 Different domain names, ports, and forwarding policies can be configured for the same load balancer (with the same IP address).
-Figure 2 shows the working principle of ELB Ingress Controller.
+Figure 2 shows the working rules of LoadBalancer Ingress Controller.

 1. A user creates an ingress object and configures a traffic access rule in the ingress, including the load balancer, URL, SSL, and backend service port.